 - An application essay of 2-3 pages:

-- Begin with the title of your course, your department and school, a one-paragraph description of the course, and an initial sketch of class objectives.
+- Begin with the title of your course, your department and school, a one-paragraph description of the course, and an overview of course learning outcomes.

 - What are the basic or organizing ethical questions that you will examine in the class?